The arcsin function

 mapping would be one-to-many and therefore would not satisfy the

 for a mapping to be a function.
-To fix this problem we define both a
+To fix this problem we introduce both a

 relation

-called Arccos (with capital A) and a function called arccos
+called Arccosine (with capital A and abbreviation Arccos) and a function called arccosine

-“the set of all angles whose cos is x”.
+‘the set of all angles whose cosine is x’.

 It is a one-to-many relation.
 Here is an example: